 I gifted myself one of the best curling irons to live the cherished dream of mine of having luscious celebrity styled curls.
 However, all my efforts and money ended in smoke.
-My curling tool literally disheartened me with the disastrous output.
+My curling tool disheartened me with the disastrous output.
 Then I came to know about the context of a curling iron and hair type.
-Hair type has a direct connection with some certain features such as the temperature range and barrel material of a curling iron.
+The hair type has a direct connection with some certain features such as the temperature range and barrel material of a curling iron.
 Hair type also has an implicit connection with the barrel size of a curling iron.

 - Initial Words on Hair Type: